 Explore the impressive formation of Kata Tjuta, also known as the Olgas, comprising 36 majestic domes.
 Walk through Walpa Gorge and discover how eons of weathering and continental upheaval have created today’s landscape.
 Later, visit the Cultural Centre where informative and interactive displays provide insight into the spiritual and cultural meanings of Uluru and Kata Tjuta.

 Journey to the base of Uluru and learn the history of the ancestral Mala people.
-During the Mala Walk, view cave paintings and other relevant sites important to both Anangu and the early explorers.
+During the Mala Walk, view cave paintings and other relevant sites important to both Anangu and the early European explorers.
 Enter Kantju Gorge at dusk to witness the gorge walls illuminated in the vivid evening light, enjoying sunset drinks and canapés in the silence and solitude.

 Guests may follow the program including the tours above, or design their own bespoke experiences with the help of expert guides.
 Subject to availability, Longitude 131° can offer private touring for all guests (pre-bookings are recommended).